Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Introduction

-We conduct experiments on three datasets: Mercari, JPMC, and Venmo.
+{\bf Remark.} We conduct experiments on three datasets: Mercari, JPMC, and Venmo.
 These data are acquired from real-world financial systems and may reveal the financial activities of users.
-To address this potential risk, all user identities of the Mercari and JPMC data has been encrypted by the corresponding owner companies prior to our use.
-We are not able to share the Mercari and JPMC datasets but we release Venmo network.
-Although Venmo transaction information is publicly available to anyone by the default user setting, we anonymized the users' names and IDs to prevent potential leakages of user information.
+To address this potential risk, all user identities of the Mercari and JPMC data have been encrypted by the corresponding owner companies prior to our use.
+We are not able to share the Mercari and JPMC datasets but we are releasing the Venmo network.
+Although Venmo transaction information is publicly available to anyone by the default user settings, we anonymized the users' names and IDs to prevent potential leakages of user information.